-Elysian Trust’s job-placement service, ET Jobs, operates as a web-based employment agency focusing on the recruitment of job seekers with high-range cognitive abilities looking for remote (telecommute) work in either a traditional, subcontracting, sweat equity, or job-share format.
+Elysian Trust’s job-placement service, StaffET, operates as a web-based employment agency focusing on the recruitment of job seekers with high-range cognitive abilities looking for remote (telecommute) work in either a traditional, subcontracting, sweat equity, or job-share format.

-Job-shares: Elysian Trust has been creating remote job-share teams that replace the jobs originally intended for one person since 2017.
+Job-shares: StaffET has been creating remote job-share teams that replace the jobs originally intended for one person since 2017.
 Companies often never consider a job-share for a position, but if formed and executed correctly, both employer and employees can reap benefits that otherwise elude both parties.

 - Employers keep valued employees who might otherwise quit to pursue work-balance family issues.